anthonyshi/HomeMath/README.md

 # HomeMath
-HomeMath is a personal finance tool designed to model mortgage payments, amortization schedules, and interest sensitivity to support informed housing decisions.
+HomeMath is a lightweight iOS mortgage calculator built with SwiftUI.
+It estimates monthly mortgage payments and visualizes principal, interest, and related costs using standard amortization formulas.

+The app runs fully offline and does not collect user data.
+All results are estimates only.